bravo07/VanillaRat/README.md

 ![Capture](https://user-images.githubusercontent.com/39781618/54472005-b7bca600-478f-11e9-8a0a-45006870ee18.PNG)
 ## Important Disclaimer:

 **I am in no way responsible for any malicious actions that you may make using this software.
-Please take note that this application was designed for educational purposes and should never be used malicously.**
+Please take note that this application was designed for educational purposes and should never be used maliciously.**